luluzhou1/alinush.github.io/_posts/2020-05-06-kzg-polynomial-commitments.md

 ### References

 [^KZG10b]: **Polynomial commitments**, by Kate, Aniket and Zaverucha, Gregory M and Goldberg, Ian, 2010, [[URL]](https://pdfs.semanticscholar.org/31eb/add7a0109a584cfbf94b3afaa3c117c78c91.pdf)
+[^BCGplus15]: **Secure Sampling of Public Parameters for Succinct Zero Knowledge Proofs**, by E. Ben-Sasson and A. Chiesa and M. Green and E. Tromer and M. Virza, *in 2015 IEEE Symposium on Security and Privacy*, 2015
+[^BGG18]: **A Multi-party Protocol for Constructing the Public Parameters of the Pinocchio zk-SNARK**, by Bowe, Sean and Gabizon, Ariel and Green, Matthew D., *in Financial Cryptography and Data Security*, 2019
+[^BGM17]: **Scalable Multi-party Computation for zk-SNARK Parameters in the Random Beacon Model**, by Sean Bowe and Ariel Gabizon and Ian Miers, 2017, [[URL]](https://eprint.iacr.org/2017/1050)
 [^vG13ModernCh10]: **Fast polynomial evaluation and interpolation**, by von zur Gathen, Joachim and Gerhard, Jurgen, *in Modern Computer Algebra*, 2013